-- Service lines to be considered for consolidation
+- Service lines to be considered for statewide offerings

-- New service lines to be added
+- New service to be added

-- Obsolete service lines to be eliminated
+- Obsolete service to be eliminated

 Federally imposed carryforward limits have been complicated by depreciation of equipment and capital purchases.
 This can result in a rate revision after the fiscal year begins.
 The revision is necessary to cover cash flow needs but not exceed limits.
 This event is difficult for EITS to project and the agencies to support.